 - Meet the specific Villanova Law cumulative GPA required by the host school abroad

-- Have completed the first three semesters of law study at Villanova Law
+- Complete all first three semesters of law study at Villanova Law

-- Have completed all Villanova Law-required upper-level courses by the end of the fourth semester of law school, specifically:
+- Complete all Villanova Law-required upper-level courses by the end of the fourth semester of law school, specifically: